samsquire/additive-guis/README.md

 The widget appears on the screen after this widget but not necessarily directly underneath.

+## Tweaking

 If the layout does not look correct - such as spacing is missing, you either:

 * add classes to fix the spacing issues
-* add new rules related to spacing (which don't exist yet)
+* add new rules related to spacing - yet to be implemented

 # Example